-- 1. Park the Sidelifter alongside the container with approximately 350mm clearance between the container and the Sidelifter. - 2.
-Do the following checks: - a) Sidelifter twistlocks are directly opposite the container corner castings. - b) Sidelifter Brake is applied! - c) No hazards and obstructions such as overhanging building awnings, electric power lines or telephone cables. - d) Nothing is in the way of the Stabiliser Legs and/or Feet and surface is solid enough to bear them. - e) Twistlocks on the Sidelifter are in the raised position and unlocked - 3.
-Start the engine and select high speed () operation on the High/Low Speed Switch on remote control box. - 4.
-Switch on throttle on the Throttle Control Switch on remote control box. - 5.
-Extend the stabiliser leg extensions to their maximum until the feet touch the ground.
+- Park the Sidelifter alongside the container with approximately 300mm clearance between the container and the Sidelifter. - Do the following checks: - a) Sidelifter twistlocks are directly opposite the container corner castings. - b) Sidelifter Brake is applied! - c) No hazards and obstructions such as overhanging building awnings, electric power lines or telephone cables. - d) Nothing is in the way of the Stabiliser Legs and/or Feet and surface is solid enough to bear them. - e) Twistlocks on the Sidelifter are in the raised position and unlocked - Start the engine and select High speed ( ) operation on the remote control. - Select Stabilisers ( or ).
+Extend the stabiliser leg extensions to their maximum then tilt the legs until the feet touch the ground.
+Do not load feet Additional pressure will not give additional stability.